zaki1003/Gym-Website/README.md

 # Gym-Website
 A website built using Laravel for managing a Gym.
 With our application, users can book into a training session.
 Coaches can add their training sessions and get users who reserved to their sessions.
-The admin can check reservations, manage user sessions, coaches and Ban users.This web application is built using laravel.
+The admin can check reservations, manage user sessions, coaches and Ban users.
 - You can find also the code of a mobile application coded using java in "Android App".